 Here are some tips for using essential oils for colds.
 The natural cold remedies in this article are for an adult.
 If using them for a child, in general, cut the amount of essential oil used in half, or more if your child tends to be sensitive.
 These blends are not recommended for infants or toddlers.

-First, here are a few cold prevention tips, or you can skip to a specific section:
+Let's start with a few cold prevention tips, or you can skip to a specific section:

 To help prevent colds, use an aromatherapy diffuser for 10 to 15 minutes two to three times a day to diffuse an essential oil that cleans and purifies the air.
 Some oils that you can use are eucalyptus, ravensara, rosemary, tea tree, or thyme.